stormpath/stormpath-documentation/source/accnt_mgmt.rst

 As Mirror Directories, LDAP Directories must have the same structure as the external LDAP directories that they are synchronizing with.

 The Stormpath Agent is regularly updating its LDAP Directory and sometimes adding new user Accounts and/or Groups.
-Because this data can be quite fluid, you recommend initiating all provisioning, linking, and synchronization on a successful login attempt of the Account in the LDAP Directory.
+Because this data can be quite fluid, we recommend initiating all provisioning, linking, and synchronization on a successful login attempt of the Account in the LDAP Directory.
 This means that the master Directory would start off empty, and would then gradually become populated every time a user logged in.

 For more information on how to this works, please see :ref:`ldap-dir-authn`.